 My doctors advised me to avoid all forms of physical activities like walking fast, running, and exerting effort at work.
-I couldn’t even play any game that requires even a tiny bit physical strength.
-My activities were constrained and I pitied myself for awhile.
-But my self-pity didn’t last long because my will to find happiness and fulfilment were a stronger force dragging me from the discouragements brought by my condition.
+I couldn’t even play any game that requires even a tiny bit of physical strength.
+My activities were constrained and I pitied myself for a while.
+But my self-pity didn’t last long because my will to find happiness and fulfillment were a stronger force dragging me from the discouragements brought by my condition.

 I chose to let life flow as it should.
 I decided to think of the good things and the blessings I have and be happy for all the little things I see around.

 ASD is still with me and I still have limitations with my

 actions but I don’t let it determine my happiness.
 I